zzGHzz/agents/README.md

 ## Overview

 This repository contains 46 specialized subagents that extend Claude Code's capabilities.
 Each subagent is an expert in a specific domain, automatically invoked based on context or explicitly called when needed.
+All agents are configured with specific Claude models based on task complexity for optimal performance and cost-effectiveness.

 ## Available Subagents